jgstew/bigfix-content/dashboards/README.md

-## Dashboards / Wizards meant to be used in the BigFix console.
+## This folder contains Dashboards / Wizards meant to be used in the BigFix console.

 **What is a Dashboard?**